microsoft/AzureTRE/templates/workspace_services/guacamole/user_resources/README.md

 ## Customising the user resources

 The `guacamole-azure-linuxvm` and `guacamole-azure-windowsvm` folders follow a consistent layout.
-To create a template To update one of these templates (or to create a new template based on these folders) to use different image details or VM sizes, there are a few files that need to be updated:
+To update one of these templates (or to create a new template based on these folders) to use different image details or VM sizes, there are a few files that need to be updated:

 | File                   | Description                                                                                                                                                                                                                                                                        |
 | ---------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |